mend0z0/Drone/README.md

 - **Troubleshooting/Debugging Flight Controller project**

 ### Radio Control sub-project
+- ** Developing an application with QT**
-	1.Developing an application with QT
+	1. Developing an application with QT
-	1.Implementing MQTT protocol with QT
+	1. Implementing MQTT protocol with QT
-	1.Send/Receive basic commands to/from drone
+	1. Send/Receive basic commands to/from drone
-	1.Displaying the received data from camera module
+	1. Displaying the received data from camera module

 ## Documentation